19 Freelance Statistics 2026 – Facts & Global Trends

 Number Of Working Hours Of Freelancers

-In 2025, on average, a full-time freelancer works for 43 hours per week.
+In 2026, on average, a full-time freelancer works for more than 40 hours per week.
+Around 21.2% of the workforce is working as full-time freelancers.

 That is similar to a regular nine-to-five job.
 However, freelancers have flexible working days and schedules.